hashicorp/packer-plugin-vmware/README.md

 For comprehensive details on contributing, refer to the [contribution guidelines][contributing].

 [^1]:
-    Support for VMware Workstation Player is deprecated and will be removed in a future release.
+    Support for VMware Workstation Player is deprecated in v1 and will be removed in the next major release.
     Read more about [discontinuation of VMware Workstation Player][footnote-player-discontinuation].
-    The project will continue to provide bug fixes; however, enhancements for this platform will no longer be addressed.

 [^2]:
-    Support for VMware vSphere Hypervisor (ESXi) is deprecated and will be removed in a future release.
+    Support for VMware vSphere Hypervisor (ESXi) is deprecated in v1 and will be removed in the next major release.
     Please transition to using the [Packer Plugin for VMware vSphere][footnote-packer-plugin-vsphere].
-    The project will continue to provide bug fixes; however, enhancements for this platform will no longer be addressed.

 [contributing]: .github/CONTRIBUTING.md
 [issues]: https://github.com/hashicorp/packer-plugin-vmware/issues